Counts of Montaigu

 The Counts of Montaigu were 12th century nobles of Lower Lotharingia who were closely associated with the Counts of Duras and Clermont.
 This particular place called Montaigu (Mons Acutus, pointy mountain) was a castle located on the river Ourthe, opposite Marcourt near La Roche in the Ardennes.
-The castle of Montaigu has been mostly destroyed, but a chapel dedicated to Saint Thibaut still exists upon the mountain on which it was built.
+The castle of Montaigu has been mostly destroyed, but a chapel and hermitage dedicated to Saint Thibaut still exists upon the mountain on which it was built.

 The Counts of Montaigu were also lords of Rochefort.
 Rochefort is a municipality in Namur, and these holdings passed by inheritance to the Walcourt family, who married into the family of the Counts of Chiny, particularly Louis III.